vickyzhoujy/w22/_info/staff.md

 # Course Staff<a name="staff"></a>

-## Course instructor: Diba Mirza
+## Course instructor: Phill Conrad

-* email: diba [at] ucsb [dot] edu, but please use Piazza for course-related communication.
-You can send private messages on Piazza to either the entire course staff or directly to me.
-If you must email me using my email address, please write [CS16] in the subject line
+* Email: Please use Campuswire rather than email for course related communication.
+You can send private messages on Campuswire to either the entire course staff or directly to me.
+If you must email me using my email address (phtcon@ucsb.edu), please put `CS16` in the subject line, and know that there may be a delay in the response.

 ## Course TAs
 * {{site.ta_names}}
-* Contact via Piazza.
+* Contact via Campuswire.

-## Undergraduate Learning Assistants (ULA)
+## Learning Assistants (LAs)
-In addition to the intructor and TA, there are several ULAs in the course who are available to assist you during your scheduled lab sections (also called closed labs) and by holding additional help hours outside of sections (also called open-labs).
+In addition to the instructor and TA, there will be some undergraduate Learning Assistants (LAs) in the course who are available to assist you during your scheduled lab sections (also called closed labs) and by holding additional help hours outside of sections (also called open-labs).
 The closed-labs are only available to students registered for that lab section on GOLD.
 The open-labs are available to all students registered in the course (similar to office hours).
-Note that we are switching all in-person closed and open labs to online office hours (see below)

-## Online office hours via zoom starting March 11 (Wed)

-Following the Chancellor's email on March 10, all in person office hours and labs are canceled.
-Instead, we are offering online office hours with the course staff and the professor from today (March 11) until Monday (March 16).
-Please follow the instructions below to join the online office hours.
-You will need access to a laptop with a micro-phone.
-We highly recommend using headphones and avoid noisy places.
-You have the option of turning on your camera to provide a video feed, although that is completely optional.

-### Instructions for joining online office hours

-1. Create a UCSB Zoom Account:  [https://ucsb.zoom.us/](https://ucsb.zoom.us/)
-2. Download the Zoom application for your desktop and/or mobile device: [https://zoom.us/download](https://zoom.us/download)
-3. Open the zoom application on your desktop.
-4. Click on join a meeting.
-5. Enter the meeting ID for your TA/LA's office hour.
-You can find the office hour times and the meeting IDs below:
-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTADNpdHFLuj28xrdJe3G1atvRi7Mf8P5RuyJeeXet9NRZRr5DNajAkoYUXDsJVy_CDMTBlWhYoh6hL/pubhtml?widget=true&amp;headers=false" style="border-width:0" width="1000" height="600" frameborder="0" scrolling="no"></iframe>

-## Lectures and Labs

-**Lecture**: {{site.lecture_times}}, {{site.lecture_location}}.
-ATTENDANCE IS HIGHLY RECOMMENDED.

-** **Lab**: {{site.lab_times}}.
+## Learning Assistants in training (LAs in training)

+There may also be a few LAs in training, students in course numbered CMPSC 100.
+These students will be shadowing the instructor, TAs, and LAs during the first five weeks of the course to learn about teaching CS.
+During the first five weeks of the course, they are not permitted to help (it is a union violation), only observe.
+Please make them welcome, and respect their boundaries.
+Starting in week 6, they will start getting paid, and will start helping with the course.

 # CS 16 Staff Profiles